ItsJustThomas/trmnl-anki/README.md

 ## TRMNL Anki Plugin

 This is the plugin that is used by TRMNL.
 It retries the compressed data, decompresses it, and displays each field in the order it was received.
+HTML from fields are rendered as-is.